devops-surya/devops-training/FEB-2023/Terraform/Terraform.md

-## Create a VPC/Subnet using multi files in the Terraform template and  Use __Terraform Plan__ to create resources :
+## Create a VPC/Subnet using multi files in the Terraform template :
 * Create a folder  multifile
 ```sh
 mkdir multiplefile